ShunZhang0816/FT-SEM/README.md

 # FT-SEM
-The simulation and emprical study code of the paper “A robust and powerful GWAS method for family trios supporting within-family Mendelian randomization analysis”
+The simulation and empirical study code for the paper entitled “A robust and powerful GWAS method for family trios supporting within-family Mendelian randomization analysis”

 # Installation
 It is easy to install the development version of FTSEM package using the 'devtools' package.
-The typical install time on a "normal" desktop computer is less than one minute.
+The typical installation time on a "normal" desktop computer is less than one minute.
 This R package is currently running smoothly on version 4.4.0.
 ```
 # install.packages("devtools")
 library(devtools)
 install_github("ShunZhang0816/FT-SEM")
 ```
 # Usage
-There are two main functions in FTSEM package, one is FT_SEM for performing analysis based on family trios data with one offspring, another one is process_family_data to transform the data from PLINK 1.9 to what the FT_SEM function needs.
+There are two main functions in FTSEM package, one is FT_SEM for performing analysis based on family trio data with one offspring, another one is process_family_data to transform the data from PLINK 1.9 to what the FT_SEM function needs.
 You can find the instructions by '?FT_SEM' and '?process_family_data'.
 ```
 library(FTSEM)